csgf/federated-login-ext/README.md

 ### STORK federation

-The STORK module relies on [opensmal-java libraries](https://shibboleth.net/products/).
-Please, download and make available them in your application context following the guideline for your application server.
+The STORK module includes the[opensmal-java libraries](https://shibboleth.net/products/).
+In order to make the library working, please, you have to download and make available your application context the endorsed libraries used by opensaml.
+These are Xerces and Xalan.
+For the installation in your application server you may refer to the official guideline provided for opensaml.